Parthenon: Proportion

+One attempt to describe the Parthenon as a geometric system aligned with Greek mathematical thought was Jay Hambidge’s Dynamic Symmetry theory.
+Published in the early 20th century it sought to explain harmonious proportions through so-called “root rectangles” and their relationships, inspired by patterns found in nature such as phyllotaxis.
+Starting from root rectangles whose sides are irrational values, he goes on to construct reciprocal rectangles often in the form of the golden spiral.
+These recursively generated rectangles, Hambidge claimed, generated a dynamic growth which could be mapped onto the Parthenon, and this demonstrated that Greek design was inherently dynamic and natural rather than static.
+The theory was influential outside academia on figures such as George Bellows and Le Corbusier, and was responsible for a revival of interest in the Golden Section; it was nevertheless also criticised for its arbitrariness and lack of historical evidence.

+Most recent research has endeavoured to incorporate the idea that the Parthenon’s design reflects Pythagorean musical ratios, such as 3:2 (the perfect fifth) and 4:9.
+According to this interpretation, the Parthenon’s dimensions (length, width, and height) relate as musical intervals, embedding mathematical harmony into architecture.
+Anne Bulckens begins with the discovery of a ‘theoretical triglyph’ width of 857.6 mm, which is the basis for a modular system from which smaller units, “dactyls”, can be derived, and on which basis she observes the presence of 3-4-5 right triangles in the structure.
+Drawing on the work of Kappraff and McClain, Bucklens shows that all key measurements relate to the musical scale of Pythagoras.

 Sculpture

 The cella of the Parthenon housed the chryselephantine statue of Athena Parthenos sculpted by Phidias and dedicated in 439 or 438 BC.
 The appearance of this is known from other images.
 The decorative stonework was originally highly coloured.
 The temple was dedicated to Athena at that time, though construction continued until almost the beginning of the Peloponnesian War in 432.
 By the year 438, the Doric metopes on the frieze above the exterior colonnade and the Ionic frieze around the upper portion of the walls of the cella had been completed.

 Only a small number of the original sculptures remain in situ.
-Most of the surviving sculptures are at the Acropolis Museum in Athens and (controversially) at the British Museum in London (see Elgin Marbles).
-Additional pieces are at the Louvre, the National Museum of Denmark, and museums in Rome, Vienna, and Palermo.
+Most of the surviving sculptures are at the Acropolis Museum in Athens and at the British Museum in London (see Elgin Marbles).
+Additional pieces are at the Louvre, the National Museum of Denmark, and the Kunsthistoriches Museum in Vienna.

-In March 2022, the Acropolis Museum launched a new website with "photographs of all the frieze blocks preserved today in the Acropolis Museum, the British Museum and the Louvre."
+In March 2022, the Acropolis Museum launched a new website with "photographs of all the frieze blocks preserved today in the Acropolis Museum, the British Museum and the Louvre".